Types of painkillers

 - a tablet

-Alfentanil (Rapifen®) is another strong painkiller that is only given by injection or continuously through a syringe pump.
-It is more likely to be used if a person’s kidneys are not working well.
+Alfentanil (Rapifen®) is a strong painkiller that is given by injection or continuously through a syringe pump.
+It is more likely to be used if your kidneys are not working well.

-As with most medicines, some people get side effects from strong painkillers.
-But they will not affect everyone and most side effects improve after a few days.
+Some people get side effects from painkillers, especially opioids.
+But they will not affect everyone, and most side effects improve after a few days.
 Here are some of the most common ones:

 Strong painkillers may make you feel drowsy when you first start taking them.
-This usually improves within a few days once you are used to the dose.
-Talk to your doctor or nurse if it does not.
+This usually improves within a few days once you get used to the dose.
+If you are still feeling drowsy after a week, talk to your doctor or nurse.
+They can check the dose and see if you are taking any other medicines that might cause drowsiness.

-Other drugs you may be taking could also cause drowsiness.
 Drinking alcohol can make drowsiness worse.
-See our information on frequently asked questions about painkillers for more advice.
+See our information on common questions about painkillers for more advice.
 If you feel drowsy, avoid things like driving or operating machinery.

 Constipation is a common side effect of strong painkillers.
 Your doctor will need to prescribe you laxatives.
-Some laxatives soften stools and make them easier to pass.
+There are different types of laxative.
+Some soften stools (poo) and make them easier to pass.
 Others stimulate the bowel to push the stools along more quickly.
 You may need a combination of laxatives to prevent constipation.

-Do not take laxatives yourself.
-Ask your doctor or nurse first.
+Do not take any laxatives without checking with your doctor, nurse or pharmacist first.

 Some people may feel sick for a few days when they start taking painkillers.
-Your doctor will prescribe an anti-sickness (anti-emetic) drug for at least the first week of treatment.
+Some people may occasionally be sick (vomit).
+This usually gets better within a week.
+Your doctor may prescribe an anti-sickness (anti-emetic) drug for at least the first week of treatment.
 If it does not improve, tell your doctor.
-They may need to prescribe you a different painkiller.
+They may need to change your painkiller or the anti-sickness medicine.

 Strong painkillers can make your mouth dry.
-Tell your doctor or nurse if this happens.
+If this happens, tell your doctor or nurse.
+There are different things that can help:

 Other side effects

-- have vivid dreams and hallucinations (seeing things that are not real)
+- vivid dreams and hallucinations (seeing things that are not real)

 Below is a sample of the sources used in our cancer pain information.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
-It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editor, Dr Viv Lucas, Consultant in Palliative Medicine.
+It has been reviewed by expert medical professionals and people living with cancer.
+It has been approved by our Senior Medical Editor, Dr Ollie Minton, Macmillan Consultant in Palliative Medicine.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.